Kenneth Edgeworth: Early life

 Edgeworth was born on 26 February 1880 at Daramona House Street, County Westmeath.
-His parents were Elizabeth Dupré ((née Wilson) 1852-1929) and land agent Thomas Newcomen Edgeworth (1850–1931) both of Anglo-Irish ancestry.
+His parents were Elizabeth Dupré (née Wilson) and land agent Thomas Newcomen Edgeworth, both of Anglo-Irish ancestry.
 He was from one of 'the archetypal gentleman literary and scientific families' (McFarland, 1996).

-His father's family was from Kilshruley, Ballinalee, Co.
-Longford near Edgeworthstown, whose estates were the seats of his ancestors.
+His father's family was from Kilshruley, Ballinalee, County Longford near Edgeworthstown, whose estates were the seats of his ancestors.
 William Wilson, his uncle on his mother's side and the owner of Daramona House, built an observatory and workshop there and with George Minchin and George Fitzgerald made various types of observations, including pioneering photometric measurements of starlight.
 Edgeworth's family moved to the estate at Kilshruley four years after his birth.
 It had 'Grubb 12-inch' and '24-inch reflectors' which his uncle had acquired from Sir Howard Grubb of Dublin a year after he went on an expedition to Algeria to observe the 1870 total eclipse, at just age 19.
 He remained a regular visitor to the observatory, meeting Wilson's scientific friends George Minchin and George Fitzgerald.
 His observations included the 1882 transit of Venus.
 Later in Edgeworth's life he devoted his autobiography to them.
 It was his uncle who proposed Edgeworth to the Royal Astronomical Society (RAS).

 After residing at Daramona, Edgeworth's parents moved to Ardglas House and then to Mount Murray, near Lough Owel.
 After about four years at Mount Murray, they moved to the family home at Kilshruley, about 7 miles miles from Edgeworthstown to join Kenneth Essex's grandfather, the retired clergyman Essex Edgeworth.
 At Kilshruley, Kenneth Essex developed his engineering skills in his father's well-equipped workshop, building small engines, and also experimenting with fireworks and photography.